CybercentreCanada/howler-docs/docs/ingestion/client.md

 howler = get_client("$CURRENT_URL", apikey=apikey)
 ```

-???
-"Note"
-    You can skip generating an API Key and providing it if you're executing this code within HOGWARTS (i.e., on jupyterhub or airflow).
-OBO will handle authentication for you!

 That's it!
 You can now use the `howler` object to interact with the server.
 So what does that actually look like?